raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 **Images Missing** -- This is a discrepancy attribute.
 Sometimes we can't access all the images and so these are accounted for as images missing.
 AuditEngine does not attempt to sum the contests in terms of the number of contests that are missing on ballot images that are missing.

+**job_name** -- This is the name of the job to differentiate it from other jobs, and deteremines where the files are stored.
+The format of the job_name as been standardized as ST_County_YYYYMMDD, where ST is the two-character state abbreviation, County is the County Name without spaces, and YYYYMMDD is the the data of the election when the polls closed.
+Thus, **GA_Bartow_20201103** is the job for the 2020 General Election in Bartow County, GA.
+It is okay to add additional tags to the end, like **_LAT** if it is the job to process the Logic and Accuracy Test ballot images in that same election, or for other purposes.
+NOTE: The job_name can't be changed very easily once it is set.
+It cannot have spaces or special characters other than underscore.
+See also *Audit Job*.

 **Lambda** -- AuditEngine is current deployed to Amazon Web Services (AWS) cloud, then we use their Lambda service when we delegate parallel processing.

 **Logic and Accuracy Test (LAT)**  -- Voting systems typically are required to complete a "Logic and Accuracy Test" (LAT) where the voting system is configured and it processes test ballots that check the mapping of *Targets* on *Hand-Marked Paper Ballots* are correctly linked to the *cast vote records (CVR)*.
 Essentially, the LAT answers the question: *Does the voting system (hardware and software) read and tabulate the marks on a ballot or touches on the screen with 100% accuracy?*